particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 | SD\_MOSI | P1.01 | D3 / CTS / SPI1 MOSI | 40 |
 | SD\_CS | P1.10 | D5 / PWM1 | 68 |
 | SD\_DET | P1.11 | D6 / PWM2 | 70 |

+Note that SD\_DET (D6 / PWM2) is an output.
+It's pulled high with a 47K resistor and driven low by a mechanical switch when a SD card is inserted.
+Be sure to remove the jumper if you are using D6 as regular GPIO.

 ---